Washingtonwei/use-case-style-guide/use-case-templates/README.md

       <b>6a.
 Input validation rule violation</b> <br />
       6a1.
 The System alerts the User that an input validation rule is violated and displays the nature and location of the error. <br />
       6a2.
-The User corrects the mistake and returns to step 6 of normal flow.
+The User corrects the mistake and returns to step 6 of the normal flow.
     </td>
   </tr>
   <tr>